Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Mahakala Algorithm

 The geodesic equations in curved space-time are

-where $\lambda$ is an affine parameter and $\Gamma^{\mu}_{\alpha \beta}$ are the Christoffel symbols.
+where $\lambda$ is an affine parameter and ${\Gamma^{\mu}}_{\alpha \beta}$ are the Christoffel symbols.
 We follow \citet{GRay2} and re-write equation~(\ref{eq:geo_eq1}) in terms of the metric derivative tensor,

 where $\dot{x}^{\mu} \equiv dx^{\mu} \slash d\lambda$.
-In this form, the operation count of calculating the geodesic equation is significantly reduced\footnote{It is computationally more expensive to solve the geodesic equation in Cartesian KS as compared to BL coordinates.
-However, rewriting the geodesic equation as equation~(\ref{eq:geo_eq3}) can reduce the computational cost (see, e.g., \citealt{GRay2}).}, resulting in higher efficiency.
-We numerically integrate the geodesic equation backwards in time using a Runge-Kutta $4^{th}$ order (RK4) scheme.
+In this form, the operation count of calculating the geodesic equation is significantly reduced,\footnote{It is computationally more expensive to solve the geodesic equation in Cartesian KS as compared to BL coordinates.
+However, rewriting the geodesic equation as equation~(\ref{eq:geo_eq3}) can reduce the computational cost (see, e.g., \citealt{GRay2}).} resulting in higher efficiency.
+We numerically integrate the geodesic equation backwards in time using a Runge-Kutta 4-th order (RK4) scheme.

 Most existing ray-tracing codes integrate the geodesic equation with respect to the affine parameter.
-However, using the affine parameter to integrate backwards in time through ingoing KS coordinates can cause significant errors near the horizon, due to the exponential growth of $k^0 \equiv dt \slash d\lambda$ (see G.~Bozzola et al.~in preparation).
-Because of this, we include in \texttt{Mahakala} the ability to integrate in either affine parameter or coordinate time, which avoids these errors.
+However, using the affine parameter to integrate backwards in time through ingoing KS coordinates can lead to the accumulation of large error near the horizon due to the exponential growth of $k^0 \equiv dt \slash d\lambda$ (see \citealt{2023PhRvD.108h4004B}).
+Because of this, we include in \texttt{Mahakala} the ability to integrate with respect to either affine parameter or coordinate time, which avoids these errors.
 The geodesic equation in coordinate time can be written as

 where $v^{i} \equiv dx^{i}/dt$ and $v^{0}= 1$.
 We again re-write the equation in terms of the metric derivative tensor

 where $g^{'i\mu} \equiv g^{i \mu} - v^i g^{0\mu}$. {\tt Mahakala} integrates with respect to affine parameter by default.